 At first I could see nothing, the hot air escaping from the chamber causing the candle flame to flicker, but presently, as my eyes grew accustomed to the lights, details of the room within emerged slowly from the mist, strange animals, statues, and gold –everywhere the glint of gold.

-The fact that this tomb remained hidden for thousands of years is significant because most pharaoh’s tombs were looted early after their deads, meaning that archeologists only had partial glimpses into the funerary traditions of ancient Egypt.
-Even the Great Pyramids were completly looted before serious archaeology could be conducted.
+The fact that this tomb remained hidden for thousands of years is significant because most pharaoh’s tombs were looted early after their deaths, meaning that archeologists only had partial glimpses into the funerary traditions of ancient Egypt.
+Even the Great Pyramids were completely looted before serious archaeology could be conducted.
 I mean, hello!, you literally have a beacon saying: “Hey I am filled with gold and precious objects.
 Come rob me!”
 And so they did.